department-of-veterans-affairs/va.gov-platform-architecture/rfc/README.md

     * Collaborate on the RFC document in its dedicated branch until it is in a state where it can receive comments.
 1. Primary Author:
     * When collaborators have finished updating the RFC and it is ready for public comment, move the RFC from the "Draft" column to "Ready" on the [Platform Architecture project board](https://github.com/orgs/department-of-veterans-affairs/projects/710/views/1).
-    * Update the Comment Deadline in the RFC document to be 30 days from when the RFC is moved to "Ready" state.
+    * Update the Comment Deadline in the RFC document to an appropriate deadline.
+30 days from when the RFC is moved into the "Ready" state is recommended.
 1. Collect comments via the Pull Request (see also [How do I comment on an RFC](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request)) until the Comment Deadline.
 1. Address and resolve every comment, all comments must be resolved before the Pull Request can be merged into `main`.
 Every comment must receive a response by the author(s) in accordance with [addressing comments](#addressing-comments).
 1. Once all comments are resolved and the comment deadline is reached, the `CODEOWNERS` will approve the PR and it will become mergeable.
 The Primary Author merges the RFC into the `main` branch, thereby completing the RFC.